Paola62010/cookbook/TESTING.md

 [PEP8online](http://pep8online.com/)

 There are no errors for both CSS and HTML.
 I have a warning for HTML for a missing header for a section, but I believe that the header is not needed in that specific scenario.
-JSHint is returning warnings for my JavaScript as I have included Jinja template language in it.
+JSHint is returning warnings for my JavaScript as I have included Jinja template language in it, tags {% %}.
 I do get errors for Python for one only reason: "line too long".
 I left those not to break the code.

 ## User Stories Testing